 The deadline for receiving SoCC feedback from the public has now passed.
 We are currently reviewing the feedback received and we will share an update on our website shortly.

 You can view the Public Information Boards by clicking here

-- Consultation on Draft Environmental Statement - Summer 2019
+- Consultation on Draft Environmental Statement - Winter 2019

 - Full Development Consent Application - 2020